 The Difference in Texture

 Aside from the nutritional differences, oat bran and oatmeal also differ in texture.
 Oat bran has a smoother texture than oatmeal which makes it easier to eat.
 When compared, oatmeal has a chewier texture.
-If you prefer creamy textures, we suggest opting for a big bowl of oat brown.
+If you prefer creamy textures, we suggest opting for a big bowl of oat bran.
 Individuals who prefer a chewy texture tend to choose oat grains.

 The Difference in Taste